-For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by marketers more than educators.
+For lack of an alternative, thousands of teachers have been forced to use financial literacy curriculums that are compromised because they were shaped by interests of marketers more than educators.

 A cluttered, confusing, and deceptive environment for consumers looking for truly trustworthy information.
 FoolProof developed FoolProofme.com to provide consumers a safe harbor to research consumer issues, products, programs and services.
 FoolProofMe.com is a real-time, video-driven oasis that allows consumers to make reasoned financial decisions.

 Problems engaging millennials: Millennials aren't wed to the traditional sources for receiving trustworthy information.
 But they face the same important key financial issues we all face.
 FoolProof provides millennials dozens of resources—delivered in formats and language they prefer.
 It tackles issues like student loans and student debt, credit card management, and affordable wedding planning.

 All but one of FoolProof's spokespersons are millennials.
 Our spokesperson Tonya Rapley has been featured on the cover of Black Enterprise Magazine and FoolProof Founder Will deHoo has been a millennial consumer advocate for many years.

 The K-8 Project

 This project addresses the lack of turnkey financial literacy tools for teachers, caregivers and parents of underserved children.
 Underserved communities are most in need and least-served when it comes to accessible financial advocacy for young children.